Daniel-Popov10/SoftUni-Cubicle/README.md

 # Educational express app - JS Back-End - May 2023

-Cubicle is a small educational app delevoped during the javaScript back-end softUni course.
+Cubicle is a small educational app delevoped during the javaScript Back-end softUni course.
 It is written entirely in expressJS.

 The app uses the following technology stack and libraries for it's core functionalities.